From PFI debt to Brexit: the price of Labour policies

 - The Baby Box

 - Expanded free childcare

 - Free NHS dental care for under-26s

-Despite being in government in Wales, Labour has not taken all the steps it could to mitigate the worst impacts of Tory policies, such as the bedroom tax – which is fully mitigated in Scotland.
+Despite being in government in Wales since the start of devolution, Labour has not taken all the steps it could to mitigate the worst impacts of Tory policies, such as the bedroom tax – which is fully mitigated in Scotland under the SNP.